Back to blog

 Effective project schedule management involves manipulating lead time and lag time to optimize project progress.
 These are tools that help manage dependent tasks by adjusting task durations within the project schedule.
 One crucial tool is the schedule network diagram, which visually represents task dependency relationships, including successor and predecessor activities.

-The second, the Critical Path Method (CPM), determines the longest path to complete a project.
-This is very important for sequence activities, particularly in finish-to-start planning.
+The second tool, the Critical Path Method (CPM), determines the longest path to complete a project.
+This is very important for sequencing activities, particularly in finish-to-start planning.
 Thirdly, the Finish to Start sequence establishes dependencies and helps manage the timing between tasks.
-These tools offer significant assistance in mastering lead and lags for efficient project management.
+These tools offer significant assistance in mastering lead time and lag time for efficient project management.

-Bonsai: the best tool for project and time management
+Bonsai: the best tool to manage projects and time

 Keep your projects on track and budget with Bonsai: